shivar07/J.A.R.V.I.S.-OS/README.md

 2. **Launch the application:**
    - Double-click `index.html` to run it directly in your browser.
    - Alternatively, open the directory in VS Code and run the **Live Server** extension.

+---

+## 🤖 AI Usage Declaration

+AI was used as an assistant to help set up Netlify serverless functions for open-source Hackatime data fetching, handling CORS/redirect logic, and minor UI/code quality fine-tuning.